Traveling Fellowships | Application Process

 - Decisions will be made and communicated (by email) in early December for IAP applications and by the end of April for Summer applications.

 - Applicants will contact the Fund Administrator thereafter to confirm acceptance.
-After completion of travel, please turn in the Reimbursements form along with receipts.

 The Cover Sheet